-AMS-Simons Travel Grant awards are made on June 1 each year.
+AMS-Simons Travel Grant awards are made in June each year.
 The period of the award is from July 1 through June 30 (two years later).
 No expenses may be covered prior to the award period; if in mid-trip, expenses occurring on or after July 1 may be covered.

 The AMS needs to maintain the awardee's correct home institution.
 Please verify or correct that institution on the acceptance form.
 If the home institution changes at any time during the grant period, please notify the AMS.

-When each travel voucher is processed at the AMS for payment, the awardee will receive an email from AMS staff member Kim Kuda alerting him or her to expect the check, including the amount of the check and the funds still available in the award.
+When each travel voucher is processed at the AMS for payment, the awardee will receive an email from AMS staff member Kim Kuda alerting you when to expect the payment, including the amount of the reimbursement and the funds still available in the award.
 Please retain these emails.

 If funds remain in the grant after the two-year grant period, an extension period of one year may be requested.
 That request should be made during the last six months of the grant period.
 To request an extension, write to the program staff (see below) explaining why more time is needed to spend the award.

 An email will be sent containing a pdf award letter.
 Should an applicant (due to a delay in PhD receipt, a recent grant award or a new position that includes significant travel support) now be ineligible for the award, the applicant should let the AMS know that immediately.
 In that case, the award will go to someone on a waiting list.

 When the award email arrives, it will contain award details, the award amount and an acceptance form which must be completed and returned by email.

 After acceptance, a further email to the awardee will contain forms to be used during the duration of the award for collecting payments.
 Or, revisit this page at any time to access the forms.